gryan337/zabbix-widgets-table/README.md

 - Sortable columns (correctly handles `B`, `bps`, `s`, `unixtime`, etc.).
 - Automatic pagination after **75 rows**.
 - Column filtering (first column):
-  - Filter types: Contains, Equals, Starts/Ends with, Wildcard, Not Contains, Regex.
+  - Filter types: Contains, Equals, Starts/Ends with, Wildcard, Not Contains, Regex, and Boolean Expression.
   - Green funnel = filter active, Red funnel = invalid regex.
 - Footer row with **Sum** or **Average**.
 - Column-specific overrides for aggregations (Sum, Avg, Min, Max).
+- Column display option of URL added to allow for items represented as URLs to be clickable.
+- URL display option allows for complete customization of the display text and generating fully customized URLs.
 - Customizable item headers using Zabbix macros (e.g., regex replace).
+- Configuration control of autoselection of first host and item table cell for instant broadcasting.
 - Reset row capability (broadcasts hostid `000000` to reset linked widgets).
 - Support for **aggregations across multiple hosts/items**.
-- Multi-cell selection (`Ctrl` + click, `Shift` + range) → broadcasts all selected itemids.
+- Multi-cell selection (`Ctrl` + click, `Shift` + click) → broadcasts all selected itemids.
 - **Groupings-only mode**: Use the widget as a **dashboard filter** for other tables.
-- **Bar gauge proportions** in rows/columns for visualizations.
+- **Bar gauge proportions** in rows/columns as well as tooltip showing ratio to other table cells as a percentage.
 - **Aggregate by item groupings** (not just hosts) for high-level overviews → drill down into details with clicks.

 ---